debops/debops/docs/ansible/roles/debops.postconf/getting-started.rst

 To apply the Postfix configuration provided by the ``debops.postconf`` role on a host, it needs to be present in the ``[debops_service_postconf]`` Ansible inventory group.
-You also need to enable debops.postfix_ support, as well as any other additional roles that can be autodetected by ``debops.postconf`` role.
+You also need to enable :ref:`debops.postfix` support, as well as any other additional roles that can be autodetected by ``debops.postconf`` role.